Our2020View/Our2020View.github.io/houghtonrvheatpumpreplacement.md

 <a href = "https://recpro.com/rv-air-conditioner-15k-with-heat-pump/" target="_blank">Houghton RecPro A3800 Heat Pump</a>

 The unit was at the shop when we pulled into town out in Alberta, and the installation took less than two hours.
 I was not permitted to view the installation, so I can’t tell you much about the details – but the tech reported that it was as straightforward on a View as it had been on the other RVs that he had installed them on.
+(I'm glad I left some working room on the roof for heat pump maintenance - I did not have to remove any solar panels during the installation process!)

 <img src="/assets/webhoughton3.jpeg"/>